 Today the trail descends steeply to the banks of the river Chumrung Khola.
 We cross over the river on a suspension bridge, then climb steeply through bamboo thickets leading to the small village of Sinuwa Danda.
 Here, the trail levels off and follows a ridge traveling through rhododendron and bamboo forests, always in view of the mountains.
 After descending through Khudi and Bamboo village, we hike for about 1.5 additional hours before arriving at Dovan for the evening.

-From Dovan the trail climbs steadily crossing glaciers and small streams.
+From Dovan the trail climbs steadily, crossing glaciers and small streams.
 As the vegetation changes from forest to shrubs, we emerge into the opens spaces above tree line and the views only become better.
-After trekking for about six hours the trail reaches Machapuchare Base Camp, where we establish camp for the night.
+After trekking for about six hours the trail reaches Machapuchare Base Camp, where we spend the night.
 The splendid panoramic views include Hiunchuli, Annapurna South, Annapurna I and Machapuchare.
 Sacred to the local people and considered to be of great importance to the Hindu god Shiva, climbing Machapuchare has been declared off-limits by the government of Nepal and the summit of Machapuchare has never been reached.

-This morning we ascend roughly two hours to Annapurna Base Camp leaving us with plenty of time this afternoon to soak in and explore the astounding beauty of this valley.
-Situated on a knoll, our camp offers 360��� views of soaring peaks including the South Face of the Annapurna I, III, IV, Annapurna South, Machapuchare, Singa Chuli, Tent Peak and Hiunchuli.
+This morning we ascend roughly two hours to Annapurna Base Camp, leaving us plenty of time this afternoon to soak in and explore the astounding beauty of this valley.
+Take in 360-degree views of soaring peaks, including the South Face of the Annapurna I, III, IV, Annapurna South, Machapuchare, Singa Chuli, Tent Peak and Hiunchuli.
 Standing at Annapurna Base Camp, fans of mountaineering lore may expect to gain a new appreciation for these beautiful but unforgiving giants.
-Annapurna I was the first 8,000 meter peak ever climbed, opening the door to a new chapter in climbing history in 1950, but since that time, only about 150 people have ever successfully summited the peak, while nearly 60 have lost their lives in the attempt, making Annapurna's mortality rate among climbers the highest by far of any mountain on Earth.
-Far from the menacing route above, at Base Camp we soak in the full awe of the Annapurnas and enjoy learning more about its fascinating climbing history and remarkable spiritual significance to the local people who revere the mountain as the Goddess of the Harvest.
+Annapurna I was the first 8,000-meter peak ever climbed, opening the door to a new chapter in climbing history in 1950, but since that time, only about 150 people have ever successfully summited the peak, while nearly 60 have lost their lives in the attempt, making Annapurna's mortality rate among climbers the highest by far of any mountain on Earth.
+Far from the menacing route above, at Base Camp we soak in the full awe of the Annapurnas and enjoy learning more about their fascinating climbing history and remarkable spiritual significance to the local people, who revere the mountains as the "Goddess of the Harvest".

 Transfers from our host hotel are provided to the airport for flights home, or extend your stay to explore on your own.
 Breakfast included.